 Read the instructions on the package, so you understand the recommended daily dose and other helpful information.
 Take only the dose outlined on the label, as taking too much laxatives can cause side effects such as diarrhea, cramping, gas, bloating or diarrhea.

 Take the stool softener at bedtime with a full glass of water.
 It may take a few days for the softer stool to make its way through your intestines, so be patient.
 You may need to take this capsule or tablet for up to a week to adequately soften the stool.

-Eat high fiber foods, such as whole grains breads and rice, fruits and vegetables.
-High fiber foods add bulk to fecal matter and attract water to fecal matter, making it easier for feces to pass through the intestines.
+Help your stool softener work by drinking enough liquids -- preferably several cups of water or other fluids per day.
+Also eat high fiber foods, such as whole grain bread, bran cereal, beans, whole fruits and vegetables.
+High fiber foods add bulk and attract water to fecal matter, making stools softer and easier to pass through the intestines.